-Predictive analytics can sift through a large set of data to identify malicious code, anomalous patterns, and network threats to and flag suspicious individuals or actions and help predict cyberattacks.
+Predictive analytics within governments can sift through a large set of data to identify malicious code, anomalous patterns, and network threats to and flag suspicious individuals or actions and help predict cyberattacks.
 This allows governments to take a proactive approach rather than a reactive response.

-Publicly stored data can be used by service agencies in order to improve operating efficiencies and reduce fraud. social services are finding new ways to apply public records such as tax data, welfare claims, and public assistance statistics in order to collect more revenue and reduce operating costs.
+Publicly stored data can be used by service agencies in order to improve operating efficiencies and reduce fraud.
+Social services are finding new ways to apply public records such as tax data, welfare claims, and public assistance statistics in order to collect more revenue and reduce operating costs.

 Geo Spatial Analysis